Analysis | The central flaw in Trump’s impeachment defense

 “They should be ashamed,” he said on Twitter.
 “History will remember.
 Never give up.
 See everyone in D.C. on January 6th.”

-A review of charging documents compiled by the department doesn’t indicate that any of those eventually arrested for participation in the storming of the Capitol had identified Jan.
+A review of charging documents compiled by the department doesn’t indicate that any of those arrested in the storming of the Capitol had identified Jan.
 6 as a date for travel to D.C.
 In fact, several of the documents show that plans changed only after Trump identified the date.

 A statement of facts related to the arrest of Karl Dresch, for example, alleges that Dresch had posted information on Facebook focused on Jan.
 6 by “no later than December 16, 2020” — before Trump’s first tweet about the rally.
 But the alleged Dec.
 16 post from Dresch appears to have been simply “Stop the Steal,” a phrase broadly related to Trump’s false fraud claims.
 Four days later, after Trump identified the 6th as a target date, Dresch allegedly posted about it: “7-4-1776 = 1-6-2021.”

-An indictment charging members of an Ohio militia with their involvement in the violence shows a similar shift.
+An indictment charging members of a self-described militia group in Ohio in connection with the violence shows a similar shift.
 Jessica Watkins allegedly told an acquaintance Nov.
 9 that, “I need you fighting fit by innaugeration [sic],” suggesting an emphasis on Jan.
 20. By Dec.
 29, the focus shifted to the 6th: “Trump wants all able bodied Patriots to come.”

-A number of others arrested for alleged involvement in the storming of the Capitol similarly announced plans to attend only after Trump had emphasized the date.
+A number of others arrested in connection with their alleged involvement in the storming of the Capitol similarly announced plans to attend only after Trump had emphasized the date.

 - Kenneth Grayson allegedly wrote Dec.
 23 that he would be “there for the greatest celebration of all time after Pence leads the Senate flip!!”

 - That same day, Ronald Sandlin allegedly posed a question to his Facebook friends: “Who is going to Washington D.C. on the 6th of January?
 I’m going to be there to show support for our president and to do my part to stop the steal and stand behind Trump when he decides to cross the rubicon.”
-He later organized a GoFundMe to pay for people to attend.
+He later organized a GoFundMe fundraiser to pay for people to attend.

 - Gina Bisignano allegedly replied to a Trump Facebook post calling for people to come on Jan.
 6 with “I’ll be there.”

 Other timelines are less clear.
-A witness who spoke with the FBI alleged that Jacob Lewis had told them to “watch what happens to the Capitol on the 6th.”
+A witness who spoke with the FBI alleged that Jacob Lewis had said to “watch what happens to the Capitol on the 6th.”
 The alleged conversation took place in December 2020, suggesting that it may have followed Trump’s initial focus on the date.
-Albert Ciarpelli allegedly told the FBI that he made plans to come to Washington after seeing television ads promoting the rally that day, though it’s unclear when the ad aired.
+Albert Ciarpelli allegedly told the FBI that he made plans to travel to Washington after seeing television ads promoting the rally that day, although it’s unclear when the ad aired.

-But this highlights another important point: organizations focused on promoting rallies in Washington on Jan.
-6 only began to do so after Trump’s initial tweet.
+But this highlights another important point: Organizations focused on promoting rallies in Washington on Jan.
+6 began to do so only after Trump’s initial tweet.

 On Jan.
-2, Trump retweeted a message promoting the rally near the White House, put together by an activist associated with the website TrumpMarch.com.
+2, Trump retweeted a message promoting the rally near the White House, organized by an activist associated with the website TrumpMarch.com.
 It had put together a bus tour in November and early December to champion Trump’s false claims about the election.
 As of Dec.
 18, the day of Trump’s first tweet, the site was still promoting the end of that tour.
 By Dec.
 23, it had shifted to a bus tour ending in D.C. on Jan.
 6.

-It’s important to note, as journalist Marcy Wheeler did Monday, that those already arrested by federal agents are likely among those least likely to have been part of coordinated plans to commit acts of violence Jan.
+It’s important to note, as journalist Marcy Wheeler did Monday, that those already arrested by federal agents probably are among those least likely to have been part of coordinated plans to commit acts of violence Jan.
 6. They were, instead, people who promoted their involvement in the attempted insurrection on Facebook, where acquaintances could see — and report — their boasts.
 There may be others who’d focused on overrunning the Capitol on Jan.
 6 even before Trump first elevated the day in that Dec.
 17 tweet.

-Of course, it’s not likely that the Capitol could have been overrun were there not a crowd of thousands pushing against the inadequate barriers which had been constructed around the building.
-It probably required a large mass of people to work, a large mass which was there because Trump had demanded that it be.
+Of course, it’s not likely that the Capitol could have been overrun were there not a crowd of thousands pushing against the inadequate barriers that had been constructed around the building.
+It probably required a large mass of people to work, a large mass that was there because Trump had demanded that it be.

 It is true that some of those present at the Capitol were not inspired by Trump’s speech that morning.
-In the criminal complaint targeting Garret Miller, the FBI alleges that Miller had written on Facebook that “we where [sic] going in … No matter what … Decided before the trump speech.”
+In the criminal complaint targeting Garret Miller, the FBI claims that Miller had written on Facebook that “we where [sic] going in. … No matter what. … Decided before the trump speech.”

 The first alleged mention of the day came Jan.
 2, when the FBI indicates that Miller wrote on Facebook that he was “about to drive across the country for this trump s---.”